Frequently Asked Questions

 Columbia does not practice infant baptism, since we believe that a person should not be baptized until they are old enough to understand their commitment to Christ.
 As a congregation, we do celebrate the commitment of families to Jesus Christ upon the arrival of a new child.
 Some people and churches call this “child dedication,” but it is really a public commitment offered by the child’s parents that they will raise their child in a Christ-honoring home.
 Many churches perform family dedications en masse, often on Mother’s Day.
 We perform each family dedication individually, because we believe the arrival of each new child into a Christian family is a sacred and special moment that warrants the church’s celebration.

 Columbia is a Christian church in the Baptist tradition, so it operates independently of any outside control.
-In our tradition, we call this “local church autonomy”, and it means that the congregation governs itself.
-In accomplishing its mission of “Igniting Passion for Jesus Christ from Metro Washington to the World”, Columbia chooses to cooperate with several local, state, national, and international partners, including the Northstar Church Network (a Northern Virginia Association of Baptist congregations), the Baptist General Association of Virginia, the Southern Baptist Convention, the Cooperative Baptist Fellowship, and the Baptist World Alliance.
-Columbia also has some other important mission partnerships, including our sister church relationship with Moscow Central Baptist Church in Russia.
+In our tradition, we call this “local church autonomy,” and it means that the congregation governs itself.
+In accomplishing its mission of “Igniting Passion for Jesus Christ from Metro Washington to the World,” Columbia chooses to cooperate with several local, state, national, and international partners, including the Northstar Church Network (a Northern Virginia Association of Baptist congregations), the Baptist General Association of Virginia, the Southern Baptist Convention, the Cooperative Baptist Fellowship, and the Baptist World Alliance.

 There are many ways to get involved in the life of Columbia.
 Here are some suggestions: